jrhenderson1988/blixt-php/README.md

 Columns are used to define the available fields within a schema.
 For example, we could have first name, last name and address columns in a user schema.
 A column can be given a weight to affect the outcome of a search against the index, to strengthen or weaken the influence of values in a column.
+A column can also be given a type, which we can further use to cast corresponding values, especially when making comparisons.

 ### Document